 Three months later, a book was born.

-The Rector and the Vestry is an easy to read field guide for congregations in the Anglican Church in North America.
-My goal is writing this book is to describe the polity, purpose, roles, and responsibilities of the Vestry of a congregation, a Rector, and the working relationship between them.
+The Rector and The Vestry is an easy-to-read field guide for congregations in the Anglican Church in North America.
+My goal in writing this book is to describe the polity, purpose, roles, and responsibilities of the Vestry of a congregation, a Rector, and the working relationship between them.
 The book will cover topics about Anglican Polity, Mission, Roles of Rector, Wardens, and Vestry members, Dynamics about church size and attendance, area for financial oversight, accountability, and governance.
 There is a number of topics for discussion and consideration in the Appendix as well.

 Here is some of what is in the book.

 - Another chapter looks at the issue of polity and governance.
 Why do Anglican churches govern themselves the way they do?
-How are they similar to other denominations, and how, specifically, is Anglican polity different from the rest.
+How are they like other denominations and how, specifically, is Anglican polity different from the rest?

 - In the Appendix section, I include a full range of topics that some Rectors and Vestries may want to discuss further: Membership.
 Rector’s Evaluation.
 Canons Every Vestry Member Should Know.
 The Rector Search Process.
 And more.